 Summer is a perfect time to board a big cruise liner and visit Scandinavian and Baltic countries.

 There are several itineraries and tours from 7 days to 2 weeks during that time tourists visit at least 4 cities in 4 countries; Stockholm – Sweden, Helsinki – Finland, St.Petersburg – Russia and Tallinn – Estonia.

 Longer cruises include Copenhagen – Denmark, Oslo – Norway and Berlin – Germany.

 Depending on what ship you board and what cabin type you choose it can be either a budget holiday or a luxury romantic trip.
 Most ships have a huge entertainment area with bars, restaurants and nightclubs inside and big swimming pools outside.

-The itineraries planned the way that you move from place to place mostly during nights and stop at the different port during days.
+The itineraries planned the way that you move from place to place mostly during the night and stop at the different ports during the days.
 You can book all your land excursions in advance, let a company plan everything for you and just relax and enjoy your holiday.

 Baltic cruise is a great chance to see and compare different countries and cities of the region and maybe to visit some of them again but next time more extensively.